lilygoose89/startupchiangmai/_drafts/so-what-is-a-startup-anyways.md

 The aim of building this directory is to provide greater visibility and promote connections within the ecosystem.
 While I hope to create many knock-on benefits, ultimately I will know I have succeeded in my efforts when a local startup connects with a whale of an investor thanks to the attention and amplification they received from my efforts.

+Ultimately though, gathering together resources, connecting people, and telling stories will benefit the larger ecosystem, so I don't feel the need to be stingy with my attentions.
 While I have strong opinions about what type of business qualifies as a startup, I intend for this space to support entrepreneurship of all sorts, not just startups.&nbsp;

 Confusing I know, but until this project becomes a business big enough to require a board or serious editorial oversight, I'm going to do what works best for me.

+So while the directory will have strict criteria, the blog articles and my soon to be launched podcast will cast a much wider net.
+Variety is the spice of life, but I also believe in fostering inclusive growth.
+I also know from my studies of innovation and from my direct personal experience that the most game-changing solutions can come from a chance meeting of somebody with deep knowledge of a system/industry/problem and somebody with the technical ability to build a solution.

+If I can help a few of those to happen, well then I will also know my efforts have been worth the effort.

+## What can you do to support this project?

+At the moment, I am a one-woman team, so I need all the help I can get\!
+If you have a project, I want to meet you and discuss it with you and maybe record a podcast episode together.
+If you are producing an event for the benefit of Chiang Mai's business and entrepreneurship community, let's shout about it together.
+If you have knowledge or resources which could help others succeed, I want to help you get the word out.

+First thing's first though, we need to build this directory\!
+We do not yet have an answer to "how many startups are there in Chiang Mai?" and I don't have enough time and personal connections to compile the master list on my own.

+If you have a startup or you know of one, **[please help add it to my list](https://docs.google.com/forms/d/e/1FAIpQLSfIr8kanV0cposQ61ZsFKWH-Yx05y6-BqrjRHbDXRKwmTISBg/viewform){: target="_blank"}.** You don't have to know a whole lot about it, just provide the name and some links and I can chase it up myself.&nbsp;